- Family and Parenting

 A Great Program for Teens Interested in Politics or Law

 The American Legion and the American Legion Auxiliary sponsor two programs for high school Juniors each year.
 One is called Boy's State, and one is called Girl's State.
 The American Legion starts scouting out appropriate students in March and April of each year.The students must be nominated by their high schools, and depending on the amount of money the American Legion Post has available, anywhere from 1 to 3 boys can go, and 1 - 3 girls.
 There are also alternates chosen in case someone is not able to go.
-Students should be interested in politics, history, or law in order to represent their high school.
+Students should be interested in politics, history, or law to represent their high school.
 Students who have a history of leadership, good character, good grades and service in their schools and community should be considered.
 High schools can usually choose who to send, although, in some American legions, a list of recommended students is required from the local high school, and the American Legion interviews the students and chooses the finalists.
 The cost for each student attending is $250 but is paid for by the local American Legion Post.

 The 5 to 6-day sessions take place at a college or convention center within each state except Hawaii.
 It takes place during the summer after their junior year.
 The chosen participants sleep in college dorm rooms and are feed cafeteria style throughout the program.The Boys State and Girls State program were developed in 1935 and 1937 respectively as an alternative to the socialist "Young Pioneers" camps springing up which were based on communism/socialism.
 The idea of these programs is to teach youth about today's government, so they will be more informed as adults, and have a better understanding of how state and local governments work so that maybe someday they can make a positive difference in our country's government.
 During the sessions, students are split into two different political parties, the Federalists, and the Nationalists.
 Students learn about legislative sessions, court proceedings, and political campaigns through assemblies, mock trials, and political speakers who give presentations.
 Students take part in mock campaigns, debates, and elections to state and local positions.
 At the end of the program, students will have learned about state and local government.